khamidou/lptrace/README.md

 vagrant@precise32:/vagrant$
 ```

-You can see that the server is handling the request normally!
+You can see that the server is handling the request in real time!
 After pressing Ctrl-C, the trace is removed and the program
 execution resumes normally.

 # Running lptrace